simonszalai/sorterbot_cloud/README.md

     ```

 ### Deploy to AWS
 You can deploy SorterBot Cloud to AWS as part of the SorterBot service.
-Please refer to the 'Production' section of the [README in the SorterBot Installer](https://github.com/simonszalai/sorterbot_installer#production) repository.
+Please refer to the [Production section of the SorterBot Installer](https://github.com/simonszalai/sorterbot_installer#production) repository's README.

 ### Run Tests locally
 From root folder